OpenCommit-H/github-readme-developer-health/CONTRIBUTING.md

 ## Themes Contribution

-Github Readme Health supports custom themes and you can also contribute new themes!
+Github-Readme-Developer-Health supports custom themes and you can also contribute new themes!

 If you want to add your theme, edit js file under [themes/](./github-readme-health/themes)  and add yours at the end of the file.